castle-engine/castle-engine/tools/castle-editor/README.md

 * On various 3D and 2D assets you can run view3dscene.
 On 2D images you can run glViewImage.
 On text files you can run a text editor (see above).
 We also want to auto-generate and show a quick previews of them inside the CGE editor.

+The editor is distributed as part of Castle Game Engine, also in binary form (for typical platforms -- Windows, Linux, macOS), for easy usage by everyone.
+This includes binaries (exe) to run:

+- castle-editor
+- castle-engine (our build tool)
+- view3dscene
+- glViewImage
+- other tools from castle-engine/tools/ directory
+- maybe external open-source tools to generate compressed textures, see https://castle-engine.io/creating_data_auto_generated_textures.php

+The idea is that you only install FPC/Lazarus, then you run precompiled CGE editor and it all just works.
+Maybe in the future we could even bundle FPC / Lazarus with CGE editor, but this is not something I want to do initially (as packaging FPC/Lazarus is non-trivial, and I also would always want to have a version "unbundled" for people who prefer to install FPC/Lazarus themselves, or use Delphi).

 ## Documentation

 You use modern Pascal language to code your games.